 Economic development is characterized by productive capabilities being expanded in different dimensions.
 This paper focuses on what is arguably the least explored of these dimensions, i.e. the expansion of the set of goods produced, which can be referred to as the extensive margin of growth.
 My contribution is twofold.
 First, I present evidence showing that growth in the extensive margin is not balanced between sectors (see Section 4).
 Following the approach of Broda and Weinstein (2006) in accounting for different products, I show that diversification happens at consistently lower rates in agricultural activities.
-This result proves robust to the classification used in the data and the definition of agricultural goods employed.
+This result appears both in export and domestic production data.
+Moreover the result proves robust to the classification and disaggregation level in which the data are presented, and